Collective cluster nucleation dynamics in quantum magnets

-Correlated dynamics underlies many collective phenomena, including metastability and false vacuum decay~\cite{rutkevich1999-cg, lagnese2021-cg, yin2025-cg}, bubble nucleation and confinement~\cite{kormos2017-cg, gribben2018-cg, liu2019-cg, pavesic2025-cg}, and kinetically constrained dynamics with the subsequent slow thermalization due to Hilbert space fragmentation~\cite{everest2016-cg, balducci2022-cg, hart2022-cg, darbha2025-cg}.
-The quantum Ising model in transverse and longitudinal fields serves as a minimal model system to explore many aspects of such non-equilibrium physics.
-Of central importance is the interplay between interactions, single-particle energy shifts in external fields, and quantum or thermal fluctuations.
-Experimentally, the Ising model is realized in atomic, ionic, or solid-state-based quantum simulators, and several features of its dynamics have already been explored.
-In one-dimensional lattice systems, metastable behavior and confinement of domain walls have been observed, which are caused by a size-dependent energy of the domain~\cite{tan2021-cg, zhu2024-cg, luo2025-cg, vodeb2025-cg}.
-Closely related to this is the phenomenology of false vacuum decay, that is, the collective transition from one ordered quantum state to another.
-This physics has been probed in the continuum with Bose-Einstein condensates in an effectively one-dimensional setting~\cite{zenesini2024-cg}.
-In higher dimensions, the physics becomes even richer.
-Kinetically constrained magnetic dynamics emerge where the spatial shape of collective spin clusters becomes important~\cite{balducci2022-cg, hart2022-cg, pavesic2025-cg, kaltenmark2025-cg}.
-Recently, spectral signatures of small confined clusters have been observed in two-dimensional Rydberg arrays~\cite{darbha2025-cg} and string-breaking, a prominent example of confinement in gauge theories, has been observed~\cite{gonzalez-cuadra2025-cg}.
-At the so-called deconfinement point, the energy needed to grow an existing cluster by flipping an adjacent spin is matched by the energy gain in the external field.
-There, avalanche-like domain growth with strong geometric constraints is predicted~\cite{everest2016-cg}.
-Similarly, avalanche dynamics related to first order quantum phase transitions has been probed in optical lattices~\cite{song2022-cg} and in atomic systems with competing short- and long-range interactions in optical cavities~\cite{hruby2018-cg}.
+Correlated dynamics underlie a wide range of collective phenomena, including metastability and false vacuum decay~\cite{rutkevich1999-cg, lagnese2021-cg, yin2025-cg}, bubble nucleation and confinement~\cite{kormos2017-cg, gribben2018-cg, liu2019-cg, pavesic2025-cg}, and kinetically constrained dynamics with subsequent slow thermalization due to Hilbert space fragmentation~\cite{everest2016-cg, balducci2022-cg, hart2022-cg, darbha2025-cg}.
+The quantum Ising model in transverse and longitudinal fields provides a minimal yet versatile model for exploring many aspects of such non-equilibrium physics.
+With only a few parameters, it captures the interplay among interactions, external fields, and quantum or thermal fluctuations~\cite{suzuki2012-cga}.
+Experimentally, the model has been realized in atomic, ionic, and solid-state quantum simulators, and many aspects of its dynamics have already been explored~\cite{browaeys2020-cg, blatt2012, mi2022-cg}.
+In one-dimensional lattices, metastability and domain-wall confinement have been observed, arising from a size-dependent domain energy~\cite{tan2021-cg, zhu2024-cg, luo2025-cg, vodeb2025-cg}.
+Closely related is the phenomenology of false vacuum decay, namely, the collective transition from one ordered quantum state to another.
+This has been investigated in the continuum using Bose-Einstein condensates in effectively one-dimensional settings~\cite{zenesini2024-cg}.
+In higher dimensions, the physics becomes substantially richer.
+Kinetically constrained magnetic dynamics emerge, where the spatial shape of collective spin domains becomes important~\cite{balducci2022-cg, hart2022-cg, pavesic2025-cg, kaltenmark2025-cg}.
+Recently, spectral signatures of small confined clusters have been observed in two-dimensional Rydberg arrays~\cite{darbha2025-cg} and string-breaking, a paradigmatic manifestation of confinement in gauge theories, has been experimentally studied~\cite{gonzalez-cuadra2025-cg}.
+At the so-called deconfinement point, the energy cost of growing an existing cluster by flipping an adjacent spin is balanced by the energy gain from the external field.
+Avalanche-like domain growth under strong geometric constraints is predicted in this regime~\cite{everest2016-cg}.
+Analogous avalanche dynamics associated with first-order quantum phase transitions have been explored both in optical lattices~\cite{song2022-cg} and in atomic systems with competing short- and long-range interactions in optical cavities~\cite{hruby2018-cg}.